NguyenJohnnyT/Towers-of-Hanoi/README.md

 pole3 === [4, 3, 2, 1]
 ```

-In the terminal (note that each element per corresponding array will always be smaller than the element befoer it):
+In the terminal (note that each element per corresponding array will always be smaller than the element before it):

 ![Example answer](./example_answer.png)